pdarragh/parsing-with-zippers-paper-artifact/README.md

 # SET UP LUALATEX
 ##
 # Install LuaLaTeX for generating the results PDF.
-sudo apt install luatex texlive-luatex -y
+sudo apt install luatex texlive-luatex xzdec -y
 # Install additional needed libraries.
-# NOTE: If you have the space (~4GB), we would recommend instead doing
+# NOTE: If you have the space (~6GB), we would recommend instead doing
 #       `sudo apt install texlive-full` as this will install all the libraries
 #       and options to render the document better.
 The QEMU VM is limited in
+$       size, so we opted to manually install only the bare minimum. tlmgr init-usertree  # Sometimes this will say "Cannot determing type of tlpdb".
+                     # Just run it again and it should work!
-$       size, so we opted to manually install only the bare minimum. tlmgr init-usertree tlmgr option repository ftp://tug.org/historic/systems/texlive/2017/tlnet-final tlmgr install xstring iftex totpages environ trimspaces ncctools comment pgf pgfplots
+tlmgr option repository ftp://tug.org/historic/systems/texlive/2017/tlnet-final tlmgr install xstring iftex totpages environ trimspaces ncctools comment pgf pgfplots